 Not all of these conditions are detectable in a growing puppy, and it is impossible to predict whether an animal will be free of these maladies, which is why you must find a reputable breeder who is committed to breeding the healthiest animals possible.
 They should be able to produce independent certification that the parents of the dog (and grandparents, etc.) have been screened for common defects and deemed healthy for breeding.
 That’s where health registries come in.

 The Bernese Mountain Dog Club of America participates in the Canine Health Information Center, a health database.
 Before individual Berners can be issued a CHIC number, breeders must submit hip, elbow, and heart evaluations from the Orthopedic Foundation for Animals (OFA); an OFA evaluation for von Willebrand’s disease from VetGen; eye test results from the Canine Eye Registration Foundation (CERF), and an AKC DNA profile.
-PennHip and Ontario Veterinary College (OVC) certification of hips are also acceptable.
+PennHIP certification of hips is also acceptable.
 OFA certification of thyroid health would be a plus.

 Breeders must agree to have all test results, positive or negative, published in the CHIC database.
 A dog need not receive good or even passing scores on the evaluations to obtain a CHIC number, so CHIC registration alone is not proof of soundness or absence of disease, but all test results are posted on the CHIC website and can be accessed by anyone who wants to check the health of a puppy’s parents.
 If the breeder tells you she doesn’t need to do those tests because she’s never had problems in her lines and her dogs have been vet checked, then you should go find a breeder who is more rigorous about genetic testing.